pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 {% img /images/iso/iso-screen-07.png %}

- - Skew it on left this time
+ - Skew it to the left this time

 {% img /images/iso/iso-screen-08.png %}

- - Rotate it on right
+ - Rotate it to the right

 {% img /images/iso/iso-screen-09.png %}